 However, it is unlikely that the reduction in cytocompatibility, represented by cell population density and metabolic activity, observed in the hydrogels subjected to ALP-induced mineralisation, is a result of ALP-mediated cytotoxicity as this method was already shown to be highly cytocompatible [20].
 In the mentioned study, ALP was immobilized to microporous nanofibrous fibrin scaffolds in the same concentrations as used in our present study, and these scaffolds supported the proliferation of primary mouse calvarial osteoblasts to the same extent as control ALP-free fibrin scaffolds.
 Moreover, the ALP-enriched scaffolds increased the gene expression of markers of osteogenic differentiation in these cells, such as ALP, bone sialoprotein, type I collagen, core-binding factor I, and also osteocalcin in later culture intervals [20].

 It can be also hypothesised that the adverse effects of mineralized hydrogels on cell growth could be attributed to the differences in mechanical properties of the cell culture substrate.
 As was shown before, the compression modulus, which can be related to the elastic modulus representing material stiffness, increases with ALP-induced mineralisation.
-As cells react mechanical properties of their environment [21,22], reduction of cytocompatibility might be a result of increased material stiffness due to the incorporation of mineral material.
+As cells react sensitively to mechanical properties of their environment [21,22], reduction of cytocompatibility might be a result of increased material stiffness due to the incorporation of mineral material.
 It is known that on stiff substrates, the cells tend to spread extensively [21] and to form large and stable focal adhesion plaques [22].
 Although the cell spreading and formation of focal adhesion plaques are prerequisites for the further cell survival and proliferation, these processes can also hamper the partial detachment of the cells from their adhesion substrate and the reorganization of the cytoskeleton required for mitosis (for a review, see [23]).
 As a result, the cells on stiffer substrates can cease their proliferation and enter their differentiation program.
 Increased osteogenic differentiation has been repeatedly reported in cells on stiffer substrates, including those with a mineral component [24] (for a review, see [25]), and remains to be also investigated in cells on our spontaneously-mineralizing materials.

-Previous studies on hydrogels have revealed that mineral formation occurs primarily in the surface regions of the hydrogel [1].
+Previous studies on enzymatically mineralized hydrogels have revealed that mineral formation occurs primarily in the surface regions of the hydrogel [1].
 Therefore, we are confident that CaP is present on the hydrogel surface.
 It should be also considered that materials containing CaP, particularly those which are calcium-deficient, can deplete calcium from the culture medium, and this phenomenon can significantly hamper the cell proliferation, especially in a conventional static cell culture system with a limited amount of cell culture medium [26], which was also employed in our present study.
 The cell proliferation can be improved by increasing the amount of the cell culture medium, and particularly by cultivating cells on the material in dynamic systems with medium circulation, or after their implantation in vivo [26].
 Also, the addition of strontium to a CaP-based material significantly reduced the depletion of calcium from the culture medium and improved the proliferation of osteogenic cells [27].

 Taken together, the presented results do not show optimal but promising cytocompatibility of ALP-mineralised and electron beam treated gelatin hydrogels indicating a high potential of these materials for BTE.
 1.25 mg/ml ALP appears to be the most promising concentration evaluated in this study; however future studies might focus on lower concentrations to determine an optimum ALP concentration.

-However, for optimized cytocompatibility, both the influence of mechanical stiffness on cellular behaviour as well as a potential calcium-depleting activity of the materials be kept in mind.
+However, for optimized cytocompatibility, both the influence of mechanical stiffness on cellular behaviour as well as a potential calcium-depleting activity of the materials must be kept in mind.
+Future work may involve live-dead staining and a Trypan Blue exclusion assay to gain complementary data on cytocompatibility.

 5. Conclusions